Top 10 Manchester nightlife moments

 Dine like Mogul royalty on sizzling dishes served up from the Punjab, India and Bangladesh on this stretch dedicated to the UK’s national dish.
-At nightfall this southern suburban road transforms into a multicoloured light display.
+At nightfall this southern suburban road transforms into a multicolored light display.

-Wilmslow Road, Manchester M14 Rusholme Curry Website
+Wilmslow Road, Manchester M14

 For acoustic perfection head to glass-fronted Bridgewater Hall concert venue on the banks of the Rochdale Canal.
 If you are lucky you’ll catch overtures from the resident Hallé Orchestra, Manchester’s home-grown and esteemed classical ensemble.

-Lower Mosley Street, Manchester, M2 3WS Bridgewater Hall Website
+Lower Mosley Street, Manchester, M2 3WS

 Jazz at Matt & Phred’s